Violent incidents in reaction to the Gaza war: China

-Middle East and North Africa
+North Africa

 On 8 October, a police officer fired his gun into a group of bus passengers in Alexandria, Egypt.
 The attack occurred during a trip past Pompey's Pillar.
 Two Israeli tourists and an Egyptian tour guide were killed, while another Israeli was moderately wounded.
 The suspect was subsequently taken into custody.

 On 17 October the El Hamma synagogue in El Hamma, Tunisia, a historic synagogue and the burial site of 16th-century Kabbalist Rabbi Yosef Ma'aravi, was severely damaged during anti-Israel riots, with hundreds of people filmed setting fire to the building.
 On the same day, the Or Zaruah synagogue in Melilla, a Spanish enclave in North Africa, was attacked by a mob chanting "murderous Israel" while waving Palestinian flags.

 On 7 May 2024, Israeli-Canadian businessman Ziv Kipper, head of Egyptian food exporter OK Group, was fatally shot in Alexandria by a group named "Vanguards of Liberation - the Martyr Mohammad Salah group," a reference to the Egyptian police officer who fatally shot three Israeli soldiers.
 The group, who described Kipper as a Mossad agent, said the murder was in retaliation to "massacres in Gaza" and the Rafah offensive.